 ○ Application date makes the due date relative to the day they first created an account

 ○ First Order makes the processing date relative to the date they first order their products.
-Note that products must be delivered in order for this date to reset

 ○ Date plan selected makes the due date relative to the day they first selected the plan.
 This is the most flexible option, and is recommended

 Next choice is the payment structure — how often those charges will occur.
+You have several options when selecting time ranges, as shown below:

 After you’ve set your payment structure details, click “Create Payment Schedule.”